gernhan/english-learning/writing/kLish/kLish.md

     * In addition, S+V
     * Additionally, S+V

-    * However/Nevertheless/In contrast/On the contrary, S+V
+    * [However, / Nevertheless, / In contrast, / On the contrary, ] S+V
     * Meanwhile, S+V